Intel-bigdata/SSM/docs/small-file-solution.md

 ### 3. Compact existing small files

 There can be many small files written into HDFS already in an existing deployment and users may want to compact all these small files.
 To achieve this goal, apply the small file compact rule to the files.
-With the rule set, SSM server will scan the files and directories, schedule tasks to compact small files into big container file, and then delete the original small files.
+With the rule set, SSM server will scan the files and directories, schedule tasks to compact small files into big container file, and then truncate the original small files.

 <img src="./image/small-file-compact.png" />